 The financing of the HRA capital programme is through a combination of revenue contributions to capital, and prudential borrowing.
-The grant bid allows the authority to commence with the required carbon reduction works and represents value for money if the grant bids is successful, as the authority will have a requirement to meet the legislative obligations in the future.
+The SHDF grant bid allows the authority to commence with the required carbon reduction works and represents value for money if the grant bids is successful, as the authority will have a requirement to meet the legislative obligations in the future.

 The HRA capital budget has been drafted on the basis that the grant funding is awarded and makes allowance to finance the match funding element.
 The formal decision has not yet been received on the assessment of the grant bid, and the HRA 2023/24 base budget will be considered by Cabinet in February 2023.
+Should the Council be successful in its bid any decision to commit HRA to match fund the SHDF grant will be subject to consultation and approval from the s151 officer and Commissioners.